- 8 min. read

 Breaking down ecommerce website cost: Everything that impacts your web design costs

+You know the answer to “how much does it cost to have an online store?” but now you want more details.
 What makes one store only cost $1000, while another costs $100,000?
 This significant price difference stems from what companies need on their website.

 Here are some features that impact the cost to build an ecommerce website:

 Cost: $0.95+ If you want to have a website, you need a domain name.
 Your domain name is what users will type in to find your business’s website.

-You need to buy a domain name so your website can exist on the web.
+You need to buy a domain name, so your website can exist on the web.
 Where you get your domain name is up to you, so that the cost can vary greatly.

 So, for example, you can get a domain name from NameCheap for $7.99 a year for a “.com” website.
 Go Daddy offers options from $7.99 and up.
 The cost varies greatly depending upon your domain types and where you get it, so this can cause the price to vary.

+A website host provides you with a place to put your website — it allows your website to exist on the Internet.
 You can choose from dozens of host providers, which is why the cost varies.
 The price also varies depending upon whether you use a shared or private hosting:

 - Shared hosting: Shared hosting is when your site is hosted on a server with other websites.
 This option costs less because you’re sharing a server with other companies, but it also means you have fewer resources, like processing power, memory, and disk space, because multiple sites use the same resources.